ChaokunChang/SVAS/README.md

 2. demo.mp4 : A new report recording where there will be journerlist, cars, etc.
 3. zongyi.mp4 : A video where a lot of person playing together.

+Notice that: As the `demo.mp4` and `zongyi.mp4` is too large (1G ~ 2G), we didn't put the video inside this repository.
+You can download these two video in the following Onece Drive [link](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155155266_link_cuhk_edu_hk/EsSffSbZqiBNpQiLZB1TqXIBbLNtX4BThA-MfrLYfJpFtw?e=mTji2L). *You can also use your own videos.*

 ### Investigation Experiments

 Here are some scripts to help you check the throughput of data access, models.
 You can open it and run each command inside it to get the evalutation results.
 Or you can just use `bash` to run them directly (but it will cost more time, while you don't need to wait for finish because we only cares about throughput here).